 Communicating in Crete: Will They Understand Me?

-It’s been over a month already that I started communicating in a more direct way with my readers.
+It’s been over a month already that I started communicating more directly with my readers.
 I finally made up my mind to send out a newsletter every week and this has quickly turned into one of my favorite blog-related activities.

 It’s simply awesome to get letters from readers asking me to write about different things related to the island.

 Not long ago, different readers told me that one of the scary (if you allow the term!) about traveling to Crete is the uncertainty of being understood by the locals.

-As a matter of fact, Greek is a very different as well as difficult language.
-To make matters even worse, it has a completely different alphabet to most people is used to, which does not make Greek look friendly at all to those who first approach to the country.
+Greek is a very different as well as difficult language.
+To make matters even worse, it has a completely different alphabet to most people are used to, which does not make Greek look friendly at all to those who first approach the country.

 When you think that everything you’ll come across could be written in Greece, for instance, road signs, street signs, menus, swimming pool rules… you name it, it can make you a bit anxious.